 For the longest time, I held God at arm’s length when working through my anxiety.
 I only partially “cast my cares upon him” as scripture tells me to do in 1 Peter 5:7.
 Why?
 Because it wasn’t God’s fault that I had spent my life living in perfectionist mode or that I hadn’t learned proper calming techniques to keep my angry outbursts under control.

 Your Struggles Are Not Insignificant to God

-How about how I’ve kept him apart from my weight issues.
-God didn’t cause the extra pounds to pack on, so why should I cry to him when maybe I haven’t exercised as much as I should have or I’ve consumed too many calories or eaten foods that are wrong for my body?
+How about how I’ve kept him apart from my weight issues?
+God didn’t cause the extra pounds to pack on, so why should I cry to Him when maybe I haven’t exercised as much as I should or have consumed too many calories or eaten food that is wrong for my body?

-But my friend, I was so wrong in keeping God out of these areas.
+But my friend, I was so wrong in keeping God out of those areas.

 He already knows my struggles.
-He already knows yours.
-But when we hold back from asking him to help us through our struggles, we are limiting our belief that God is bigger than anything that we may face.
+He already knows you.
+But when we hold back from asking Him to help us through our struggles, we are limiting our belief that God is bigger than anything that we may face.

 We Limit Ourselves From Receiving

 We are limiting how we allow Him to work in us and through us.